laalaguer/gae_heartbeat/README.md

 4. GAE frontend instance time is reduced by up to 50%-60%.

 ### How to use this module
-1. Include the heartbeat module into your python project.
+1. Include the `heartbeat` module into your python project.
 2. Adjust your frequency by cron jobs and through web apis.
 3. Take a look at `app.yaml` and `main.py` , these are examples.
 4. Dont forget to change your app id inside `app.yaml`

+## GAE jobqueue module
+An enhancement of GAE job queue.
+As a customized queue, it can contain JSON objects as its core data structure.
+### How to Use
+1. Include the `jobqueue` module into your project.
+2. Take a look at `main.py`